aesthetic92/Learn-Numpy-Project/README.md

 #About Repo

-This repository mainly writes some useful projects in Numpy.
+This repository mainly writes some useful projects in `Numpy`.
 The repository is only for learn to study, without any commercial use.

 I also refer to some other people's codes, thanks to the people who wrote these techniques!